atsign-foundation/atsign.dev/content/en/docs/Archives/guides/Resources/dev_exp.md

   <!-- Full-width slides/quotes -->
   <div class="intiser">
-    <q>I remember seeing The @ Company on a flutter event page for the first time and being immediately captivated by its concept, eventually attending all meetings and workshops despite the time difference.
+    <q>I remember seeing Atsign on a flutter event page for the first time and being immediately captivated by its concept, eventually attending all meetings and workshops despite the time difference.
     </q>
   </div>